djccarew/watson-dojo-pm-tester/README.md

   ![Overview DSX services and test app][10]

+## Step 4: Create an instance of the Data Science Experience Service
+In this part of the lab, you'll create an instance of the Data Science Experience service enabling usage of notebooks on the Watson Data Platform through DSX.

+  1. In your browser go to the IBM Cloud Dashboard and click **Catalog**.

+  2. In the navigation menu at the left, select **Data  & Analytics** (under **Platform**) and then select **Data Science Experience**.

+  ![DSX Service][42]

+  4. Verify this service is being created in the same space as the app in Step 2.

+  ![DSX Create][43]

+  5. Click **Create**

-## Step 4: Create a project in IBM Data Science Experience and bind it to your Watson Machine Learning service instance
+## Step 5: Create a project in IBM Data Science Experience and bind it to your Watson Machine Learning service instance

 In this part of the lab you will create a new project in IBM Data Science Experience, and bind it to your instance of the Watson Machine Learning service.